victor-explore/Multilayer-Perceptron-MLP-Classification-Tasks/README.md

-Here's a README.md for the GitHub repository containing this neural network classification code:

 # Multilayer Perceptron (MLP) Classification Tasks

 This repository contains implementations of binary and multiclass classification using Multilayer Perceptron (MLP) neural networks.
 The implementation includes both Cross-Entropy and Mean Squared Error (MSE) loss functions.